AdaCore/spark2014/lrm/source/introduction.rst

    **Rationale:** to allow modular verification and the management of complexity in the presence of programs that have a hierarchical representation of data.

-#. **Requirement:** Where it is possible to specify subprogram behaviour using a language feature that
-   refers to abstract state, it shall be possible to define a corresponding *refined* version of the language feature that refers to the decomposition of that abstract state.

-   **Rationale**: the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state, though nested abstraction is also necessary to manage hierarchies of data.
-   Moreover, there may be multiple possible refinements for a given abstract specification and so the user should be able to specify what they actually want.
-This also supports stepwise development.

 Naming
 ~~~~~~